get-got/discord-downloader-go/README.md

 ### Basic Settings Example
 The following example is for a Bot Application _(using a token)_, bound to 1 channel.

-This setup exempts many options so they will use default values _(see above)_.
+This setup exempts many options so they will use default values _(see below)_.
 It shows the bare minimum required settings for the bot to function.

 When initially launching the bot it will create a default settings file if you do not create your own `settings.json` beforehand.
 ```json